-Biostimulants and biocontrol can help in growing more robust crops, the key is finding a combination that works for the cropping system
+Biostimulants and biocontrol can help in growing more robust crops, the key is finding a combination that works for the cropping system.

 Crop resilience